Overview

 Philosophy

 Adidas’s guiding philosophy combines performance and purpose.
-The company’s purpose statement — “Through sport, we have the power to change lives” — underscores its belief that sport fosters health and community, and informs everything from product design to marketing.
+The company’s purpose statement - “Through sport, we have the power to change lives” - frames sport as a social and cultural force, and informs everything from product design to marketing.
 Its mission to be the best sports brand drives a relentless focus on innovation; Adidas invests in research to improve materials and athlete performance and aims to cultivate credibility by excelling in its core categories of football, running, training, outdoor and lifestyle.

 Disclaimer